tmenguy/ha-solcast-solar/README.md

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/dampopt.png" width="200">](https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/dampopt.png)

+## Sensor Attributes Configuration

+New in v4.0.39 is the option to turn off many sensor attributes.

+There are quite a few sensor attributes that can be used as a data source for template sensors, charts, etc., including a per-site breakdown, estimate 10/50/90 values, and per-hour and half hour detailed breakdown for each forecast day.

+Many users will not use these attributes, so to cut the clutter (especially in the UI) and also long-term statistics (LTS) storage all of these can be disabled.

+By default, all of them are enabled.
+(Hourly and half-hourly detail is excluded from being sent to LTS.)

+> [!NOTE]
+> If you want to implement the sample PV graph below then you'll need to keep half-hourly detail breakdown enabled.

 ## Key Solcast concepts

 Solcast will produce a forecast of your solar PV generation for today, tomorrow, the day after (day 3), ... up to day 7.